Russian Speakers Imitate Art In A Time Of Coronavirus Confinement On Facebook

 "I'd just gotten off a six-hour shift," says Olga Blytova, 44, an oral surgeon in St. Petersburg, Russia, who — with a tilt of her medical shield upward — transformed herself into ancient Egypt's Queen Nefertiti and paid tribute to medical workers fighting the virus.
 "To each their own crown," she wrote in an accompanying post.

-Others joke on the familiar shortages — like toilet paper — or the reality of simply being cooped up for too long.
+Others joke on the familiar shortages — such as toilet paper — or the reality of simply being cooped up for too long.

-"I was bored and I had peaches," says Sasha Nikolov, a resident of Kyiv, Ukraine, who makes for a surly stand-in for Valentin Serov's Girl with Peaches from 1887.
+"I was bored and I had peaches," says Sasha Nikolov, a resident of Kyiv, Ukraine, who makes for a surly stand-in for Valentin Serov's Girl With Peaches from 1887.

 Then there's the all-too-familiar theme of parents trying to keep children entertained at home.

 Take Elena Nikolaenko, 36, who moved from Russia's Far East to Toronto five years ago.
-She recreated Raphael's 16th century Sistine Madonna with her husband, mother and three children.
+She re-created Raphael's 16th-century Sistine Madonna with her husband, mother and three children.

-"My mother came up with the idea while stuck here because of the travel bans," says Nikolaenko.
+"My mother came up with the idea while stuck here because of the travel bans," Nikolaenko says.
 "She noticed the picture had the same number of people as we had in our family."

 Nikolaenko adds that her 11-year-old son, Timofei, "has been amazed by the response," now at more than 79,000 likes.